FAQ

 How many Fellowships are offered each year?

-The number changes but usually ranges from six to eight.
+The number changes but it usually ranges from two to eight.

 What is the judging process?